-Lucozade Sport’s resident Sports Scientist Kat Shaw has given her 10 pieces of expert marathon advice to support you through training all the way to race day.
+We ask Sports Scientist Kat Shaw to share her 10 tips for marathon training to support you all the way to race day

 The marathon is a difficult distance to master but whatever your reason for taking one on, training is key to success.
 It won’t be easy – but with the right advice you’ll master the training runs and cross the line having achieved something amazing.

 Need to train for a marathon quickly?
 Try our 10-week marathon training plan!

 We asked Lucozade Sport’s resident Sports Scientist, Kat Shaw, for her tips for good marathon preparation.

 Taper your training in the final couple of weeks leading up to the race.
 Simply put, this means cutting down the length of time and distances you are running but increasing your resting time.
 During this time, incorporating more shorter duration ‘race pace’ efforts is recommended.
 Completing shorter interval type training to maintain fitness but allowing increased periods of rest is a great way to do this.

 If you know the course involves some hills or gradual inclines/declines, be sure to practice these as they may require you to alter your running style or stride length, placing different demands on the body.
 If you can’t do this outside, you can alter the incline on a treadmill.
 Becoming familiar with the race route will also help you mentally prepare for what is to come.

 A strong core is important to help you maintain your form during a race, particularly when you begin to fatigue.
 It is also a key part of injury prevention and will improve your running economy.
 Check out our strength exercises for marathon runners.